BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-HANA-DB.md

 - Enter Installation Path [/hana/shared]: Select Enter.
 - Enter Local Host Name [..]: Select Enter.
 - Do you want to add additional hosts to the system? (y/n) [n]: Select Enter.
-- Enter SAP HANA System ID: Enter the SID of HANA, for example: HN1.
+- Enter SAP HANA System ID: Enter the SID of HANA, for example HN1.
 - Enter Instance Number [00]: Enter the HANA Instance number.
 Enter 03 if you used the Azure template or followed the manual deployment section of this article.
 - Select Database Mode / Enter Index [1]: Select Enter.
 - Select System Usage / Enter Index [4]: Select the system usage value.